KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 3. Based off the findings from the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
   How many reviews make up his sentimtent?
 4. What app version has the most user reviews?
-5. Are there any major differences in sentiments between app versions 3.9.4.0 and 4.99.1.1?
+5. Are there any major differences in sentiments between app versions 3.9.4.0 and 4.99.1.1(latest app version in dataset)?
 If so, what are they?
-6. Based off the findings from the distribution of sentiments across the top 17 app versions chart, which version has the most user reviews that are negatively ranked and how many are there?
+6. Based off the findings from the distribution of negative sentiments across the top 17 app versions chart, which version has the most user reviews that are negatively ranked and how many are there?
 7. Based off the findings from the distribution of years by user reviews chart, which year contains the most user reviews and which has the least overall?
 8. Based off the findings from the sentiment distribution by year chart, the year with the most negative sentiments is 2021.
    How many negative user reviews were placed and the percentage out of all negative sentiments?